National Cancer Centre Singapore (NCCS) shares the various diagnostic tests to determine the presence or absence of cancer.

 Magnetic Resonance Imaging (MRI)

-- The mammogram examination is slightly uncomfortable as the breast is compressed against a metal surface to obtain a good x-ray image.
+The mammogram examination can be slightly uncomfortable as the breast is compressed against a metal surface to obtain a good x-ray image.

-- A very new type of scan that can actually see how body tissues and organs are working and not just what they look like.
+A type of scan that can actually see how body tissues and organs are working and not just what they look like.
 PET images show the chemical changes of an organ or tissue, unlike an x-ray, CT, or MRI, which show only body structure.